2sic/2sxc-docs/2sxc Docs Generator/specs/datasources/configuration.md

 This is what this Token-Configuration-Injection-System is for.

 ## Configuration Basics
 Each configuration of a [DataSource](xref:Specs.DataSources.DataSource) is either a fixed string value like `17` or a token like `[Settings:PageNumber]`.
 In most cases it's a token.
-This token is parsed _before any data is queried_ to ensure that in the end the [DataSource](xref:Specs.DataSources.DataSource) has a usefull value before actually performing its task.
+This token is parsed _before any data is queried_ to ensure that in the end the [DataSource](xref:Specs.DataSources.DataSource) has a useful value before actually performing its task.

 ## Token Basics
 A token is a piece of text that looks like `[Source:Property]`.
 It is good to understand the full [token concept, discussed here](xref:Specs.LookUp.Tokens).
 You'll also want to read about fallback and recursion to understand the following content.